nachocaru/xaprb.com/content/blog/2010-08-02-two-subtle-bugs-in-outer-join-queries.md

 |    3 | NULL |    NULL |
 +------+------+---------+
 </pre>`
 Here we see that one row in the outer table is missing, and one row (the middle row) has a NULL r_other column.
-Now, let&#8217;s add a WHERE clause:
+Now, let's add a WHERE clause:

 `<pre>
 select * from L left join R on l_id = r_id where r_other is null;